mccutcheonlab/fosquant/README.md

 [earlier step, develop models with cropped images]

+For files that cause cellpose to fail, move into separate folder (e.g. "big") and try running using run_cellpose.py (need to move it into the folder with remaining images, adjust model and diameter in script)

+Attn!
+Not working with fos diameter set to 7.87 - works with 10 but not sure how accurate it will be

 ## STEP 5 (atlas alignment)

+Linnea has a protocol set up and working

 ## STEP 6 (nutil counts)
+Use export_for_nutil.ijm (imageJ macro) to convert PNGs to binary for Nutil

 STEP 6 ()